katealtonwilliams/book-app/README.md

 Hoping this will be my first attempt to build and deploy a little app that I can use to track my reading!
 There's a chance I will commit to this repo once and then completely forget about it forever, but hopefully that won't happen

 # Tech
-* Written using python 3.13
+* python 3.13
+* terraform 1.11.3
+* AWS
+* Github actions

+# Formatting / Linting
+* Ruff 0.11.3
+* tflint 0.56.0
+* to add flake 8 / other terraform stuff

+# Security scanning
+* tfsec 1.28.13
+* to add swyft and grype

 # To Do List: